mristimaki/themindfulmuslim/README.md

 ### Media

 - All of the images used is taken from [Sunnah Infographics](https://www.instagram.com/sunnahinfographics/) that creates and shares authentic islamic reminders about islam, balance and wellness.
-- I chose [SoulFood FM](https://open.spotify.com/show/1IVH06f51dCWFtwPPVn7zD?si=c452622e04574859&nd=1) as the podcast linked in the social media section since they provide a podcast about spiritual refinement and their episodes are of the shorter kind, therefor it's easier to get these small reminders in to our already busy life.
+- I chose [SoulFood FM](https://open.spotify.com/show/1IVH06f51dCWFtwPPVn7zD?si=c452622e04574859&nd=1) as the podcast linked in the social media section since they provide a podcast about spiritual refinement and their episodes are of the shorter kind, therefore it's easier to get these small reminders in to our already busy life.
 - I linked the [Yaqeen Institutes](https://www.youtube.com/@yaqeeninstituteofficial) episodes of *["Keys to Prophetic parenting"](https://www.youtube.com/watch?v=dqQ_hTtIhQw&list=PLQ02IYL5pmhF5ut07UMO9xqVOP05yh9E5&index=3)* in the social media section since they provide authentic islamic reminders and lectures.
 I chose the particular episodes about parenting since it is one of the topics in this website and the one that I'm the most passionate about.

 ### Content